lucas-santoni/blog.geographer.fr/content/missing-pelican-plugins-guide.md

 ## Toy module

-Let's write a toy module that outputs the title of the articles when they are written as HTML to the output folder, and the path they are written to.
+Let's write a toy module that outputs the title of the articles when they are written as HTML to the output folder, as well as the path they are written to.

 First, let's find the right signal to subscribe to.
 Looking at the documentation, `content_written` looks like a good candidate.
 Here is the